Christian-von-Uffel/Is-this-book-good-extension/README.md

 7. Click to 'select' the entire root folder, not any specific files
 8. You're all set!
 As you navigate the web, we'll point out shady marketing

 v1.0 was released August 28, 2019, and we have several feature ideas in the pipeline.
-To contribute more, send us a Tweet (reply or DM) at [@dishonestmktg](https://twitter.com/dishonestmktg) or email truth@honestmarketer.com.
+To contribute more, send us a Tweet (reply or DM) at [@perfectingproduct](https://twitter.com/perfectingproduct) or email hello@perfectingproduct.com.

 **Coming soon**

-* ability to 'report' untracked shady behaviors
-* loserboards for the worst offenders, e.g. OptinMonster
-* ability to disable on specific URLs
-* etcetera
+*

 ### Development